Bergam0t/Bergam0t/README.md

 You can read the ebook [here](https://hsma-programme.github.io/hsma6_intro_to_python_book/).

+## Ebook: Geographic Visualization and Optimization

+This HSMA book complements the geographic module on the programme, covering visualisation of geographic data in QGIS and Python.
+In Python, we look at both static and interactive maps.
+The book then goes on to retrieving travel times from APIs and calculating the optimal position of sites based on demand or population figures.

+In future, the book will be expanded to cover additional topics including multiobjective optimization and geospatial statistics (hotspots, coldspots, spatial outliers).

+You can read the ebook [here](https://hsma-programme.github.io/hsma6_geographic_optimisation_and_visualisation_book/intro.html).

 ## Health and Social Care Service Use Timelines (Theographs/Pearn Charts) for PowerBI
 [This custom PowerBI visual](https://github.com/Bergam0t/community_service_timelines) takes a simple, routinely collected dataset of patient history and displays it in a clear format.